gruntwork-io/terragrunt/docs/_docs/02_features/hooks.md

 - After Terragrunt runs `terraform`, it will output `Finished running Terraform`, regardless of whether or not the command failed.

+Any type of hook passes two environment variables to the running application:

+- `TERRAFORM_COMMAND`
+- `TERRAGRUNT_HOOK_NAME`

 You can have multiple before and after hooks.
 Each hook will execute in the order they are defined.
 For example:

 ``` hcl